TsLu1s/Atlantic/README.md

 # Usage Examples

-## 1. Atlantic - Automated Preprocessing Pipeline
+## 1. Atlantic - Automated Data Preprocessing Pipeline

 In order to be able to apply the automated preprocessing `atlantic` pipeline you need first to import the package.
 The following needed step is to load a dataset and define your to be predicted target column name into the variable `Target` and define split ratio for your Train and Test subsets.